The Hermetist Today

 Knowledge of Higher Worlds

 I monitored some facebook pages on Anthroposophy for a while.
-You would think that those who claim knowledge of higher worlds would start with an excellent grasp of this one, but it isn’t necessarily so.
+You would think that those who claim knowledge of higher worlds would start with an excellent grasp of this d, but it isn’t necessarily so.

 Phlogiston, Spontaneous Generation, and the Flat Earth